eclipse-tractusx/tractus-x-umbrella/docs/user/guides/digitaltwin-exchange/provide-digitaltwins.md

   ```
 ### Usage Policy for dDTR

 The usage policy defines the conditions under which data from the decentralized Digital Twin Registry (dDTR) may be utilized.
-By using a standardized purpose such as **"cx.core.digitalTwinRegistry:1"**, it ensures that all providers within the Catena-X ecosystem employ a consistent usage policy.
+By using a standardized purpose, such as **"cx.core.digitalTwinRegistry:1"**, it ensures that all providers within the Catena-X ecosystem employ a consistent usage policy.
 This enhances the transparency and trustworthiness of the system.

 ```bash
 curl -L -X POST 'http://dataprovider-controlplane.tx.test/management/v3/policydefinitions' \